Kinmen: Culture

 The people of Kinmen see themselves as Kinmenese, Mínnánrén/Mǐnnánrén (people of Southern Fujian), or Chinese.
 They identify as citizens of the Republic of China but not so much as Taiwanese.
 Kinmen's strong Chinese identity was forged during the period of the ROC's military confrontation with the People's Republic of China (1949–1992) when Kinmen was under military administration.
 In the 1980s, as the militarization decreased and martial law was ended on Taiwan, the Taiwan independence movement and efforts in de-Sinicization grew in strength on Taiwan.
 To Kinmenese, however, these developments were viewed with concern and there was a feeling that "Taiwan didn't identify with Kinmen".
 Many worried that Taiwanese de jure independence from China would lead to the severing of ties with Kinmen.
 These concerns play a strong role in Kinmenese politics as well.
 Legally speaking, Kinmenese people are not Taiwanese either and have a unique identity from that of the Taiwanese.
 "Taiwanization" is sometimes perceived as a threat to the cultural identity of the Kinmenese people.

 Language

 Many of the county's inhabitants speak Hokkien; the Quanzhou accent is predominant.
 Most residents will say they speak Kinmenese, which is mutually intelligible with Taiwanese Hokkien.
-The residents of Wuchiu Township speak Pu-Xian Min, as opposed to Hokkien for the rest of Kinmen.
+The residents of Wuchiu Township speak Pu-Xian Min, a different Chinese language.